FAQ

 How can I check if my registration fiels has been successfully processed?

 You can check if your registration has been successfully processed by logging into your online registration account using the confirmation email you received.
 From there, you can check if your file is marked as “COMPLETE” or “INCOMPLETE.”
+If you cannot find your registration confirmation, you can also check your registration status and request to receive your confirmation email again here.

-- Si If your file is marked “COMPLETE” (in GREEN) : congratulations, you have nothing left to do!
+- If your file is marked “COMPLETE” (in GREEN) : congratulations, you have nothing left to do!

 Is it possible to change the distance after registration?